-The Strategy has been informed by a range of stakeholder consultation and will drive improvements to help ensure we grow a healthy, green and resilient urban forest that is well managed, protected and provides maximum benefits to our community.
+The Strategy was developed using a range of stakeholder consultation and will drive improvements to help ensure we grow a healthy, green and resilient urban forest that is well managed, protected and provides maximum benefits to our community.

 - want more trees planted across Bass Coast townships, predominantly in new developments, in parks, on nature strips, around sports grounds and along main shopping strips

 - support Council investing in more public street and park trees

 - recognise the importance of trees on private property

 - think Council should require greater regulatory protection over them and would support Council developing incentives for tree protection and planting on private property

 Our Strategy sets the framework for Council, developers and our community to: